prozeta/notifu/README.md

 Installation
 ------------
-  - clone this repo
+  - clone this repo and chdir into it
-  - create config/notifu.yaml from example
+  - create `config/notifu.yam` from example
-  - create at least one group (config/groups/group_name.yaml)
+  - create at least one group (`config/groups/group_name.yaml`)
   - run `bundle install`
   - run `bundle exec ruby run.rb &`
   - put following configuration in Sensu's config.json: